Sumanth4321/Keyboard-capture./game/README.txt

 2)Set Notepad++ as default text editor.
 3)Set backup preferences to 1 with default directory in Notepad++.
 4)Double click on start.bat.
+5)Press characters on keyboard and most recent key pressed shows up on python console.
 5)ctrl+alt+z to exit.